microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Nexus/README.md

 #### **Resource Health Alert Rules**

-You can apply Resource health alert rules to an Arc-Connected K8s Cluster and Servers.
+You can apply Resource health alert rules to an Arc-Connected K8s Cluster.
 To deploy a single sample resource health alert rule using the following command:

 ```sh
   az deployment group create \